FrancescoMaca/FrancescoMaca/README.md

 I really like this one because of the graphics I've made and the small details I've added such as opening directory when you click on the window's title.
 It's not 100% bug-free but the major ones have been fixed in previous version of the program.

 <img src="https://github.com/FrancescoMaca/FrancescoMaca/blob/main/images/Crypto.png" alt="Crypto Image" width="266" height="325" align="center"> <img src="https://github.com/FrancescoMaca/FrancescoMaca/blob/main/images/Crypto_encoding.png" alt="Crypto Encoding Image" width="266" height="325" align="center"> <img src="https://github.com/FrancescoMaca/FrancescoMaca/blob/main/images/Crypto_help.png" alt="Crypto Help Image"  width="266" height="193" align="center">

+### Algorithm Visualizer
+##### **Language:** C#

+This is an ongoing project I'll try to create a graph that monitors the sorting of an array.
+The user will be able to pause the sorting or to do one sorting step at the time.
+But all this is just features that I'll need to add in the future.
+I'm currently using Windows Form for this.